graphcore/examples/applications/tensorflow/cnns/training/README.md

     --num-instances 8 --num-replicas 16 python train.py --config mk2_resnet50_mlperf_pod16_bs20 --epochs-per-sync 20 \
     --data-dir your_dataset_path --no-validation

 After training is complete, you can validate the previously saved checkpoints.
 As above, each IPU runs one replica of the model and the model is replicated over the 16 IPUs.
 To make sure there are no validation samples discarded when sharding the validation dataset across 8 instances, a batch size of 25 is used.

     POPLAR_ENGINE_OPTIONS='{"opt.enableMultiAccessCopies":"false"}' poprun -vv --mpi-global-args='--tag-output --allow-run-as-root' \
     --mpi-local-args='-x POPLAR_ENGINE_OPTIONS' --ipus-per-replica 1 --numa-aware 1 \
     --num-instances 8 --num-replicas 16 python validation.py --config mk2_resnet50_mlperf_pod16_bs20 --no-stochastic-rounding \
-    --batch-size 25 --available-memory-proportion 0.6 --data-dir your_dataset_path --restore-path generated_checkpoints_dir_path
+    --micro-batch-size 25 --available-memory-proportion 0.6 --data-dir your_dataset_path --restore-path generated_checkpoints_dir_path

 For POD64 systems, a similar configuration is used.
 Again each IPU runs a single replica of the model with a micro-batch size of 20.
-To maintain a similar total batch size we use a gradient accumulation count of 2 and 64 replicas for a total batch size of 2560.
+To maintain a similar global batch size we use a gradient accumulation count of 2 and 64 replicas for a global batch size of 2560.
 We also use 32 instances to maximize throughput.
 The optimiser, partials, activations recomputation and distributed batch norm setting are the same as for POD16 systems.

     POPLAR_ENGINE_OPTIONS='{"opt.enableMultiAccessCopies":"false"}' POPLAR_TARGET_OPTIONS='{"gatewayMode":"false"}' \
     poprun -vv --host xxx.xxx.1.1,xxx.xxx.1.2,xxx.xxx.1.3,xxx.xxx.1.4 \